-Elegant Themes claim that their website builder Divi is the world’s number One WordPress theme and visual page builder.
+Elegant Themes claim that its website builder Divi is the world’s number One WordPress theme and visual page builder.
 Well, from a technology standpoint, Divi is certainly a bright and exciting advanced tool with plenty of built-in next-gen features.
 This is one of these tools you simply need to have in your toolkit, especially if you’re a freelance web designer or run a small agency.

-Talking of features, Divi has so much to offer I don’t actually know where to start, from basic building blocks to advanced design elements, it has it all – Call-to-actions, sliders, forms, testimonials, and over 800 pre-made templates.
+Talking of features, Divi has so much to offer I don’t know where to start, from basic building blocks to advanced design elements, it has it all – Call-to-actions, sliders, forms, testimonials, and over 800 pre-made templates.

 When it comes to help and support you’re in good hands.
 You get access to documentation, 24/7 support, developer docs, and a huge community of users.